rocky-linux/documentation/docs/books/learning_ansible/08-management-server-optimizations.md

 The various passwords and secrets cannot be stored in clear text with the Ansible source code, either locally on the management server or on a possible source code manager.

-Ansible proposes to use an encryption manager: `ansible-vault`.
+Ansible proposes using an encryption manager: `ansible-vault`.

 The principle is to encrypt a variable or a whole file with the `ansible-vault` command.